Wenceslas Cobergher: Architect

-As an architect Cobergher promoted the Baroque style in the Southern Netherlands.
-He started with several alterations at the palace of the archdukes in Brussels and their castle]s in Tervuren, and worked on their hunting estate in Mariemont.
+As an architect, Cobergher promoted the Baroque style in the Southern Netherlands.
+He started with several alterations at the palace of the archdukes in Brussels and their castles in Tervuren, and worked on their hunting estate in Mariemont.
 In 1610 he designed, together with the French engineer Salomon de Caus, fountains for the ponds near the archducal palace in Brussels, using the Italian tempietto style.
 One of his most important commissions was the construction (1607–1611) of the church and the cloister for the Discalced Carmelites in Brussels.
 The façade of the church was based on the Roman churches of Santa Maria in Transpontina and Church of the Gesu.
-None of the previous works still survive.
+None of the aforementioned structures survive.

 In 1607, Cobergher was ordered to redo a bastion of the Catholic Counter Reformation: the whole city of Scherpenheuvel, in Brabant, was to be redesigned as an allegoric homage to the Mother of God, with a layout based on a 7-pointed star.
 His first designs for the basilica date from 1606.
 This pilgrimage church would become his masterpiece.
 The construction began in 1609 and lasted until about 1624, with the belfry remaining unfinished.
 The space under the dome is equally heptagonal.
 This basilica was the first important church with a central dome in the Southern Netherlands.

 His later works evolved into his own style, more in harmony with the traditional Northern Renaissance in Flanders, but with additions of early Baroque elements.
 In 1614 he made the designs for the town hall of Ath, Hainaut (1614–1617) and the church of St. Augustine (1615–1618) in Antwerp (now a concert hall).
 In 1617 he built in the same mixed style the St. Hubertus chapel for the archducal palace at Tervuren.
 The volute façade of this chapel was later adopted by other architects, as in the Carmelite Church (Antwerp, 1623; destroyed), St. Barbara Church, Diest (1665–1667), and the Averbode Abbey (1164–1672).